Basharul2002/Theroy-Of-Compitution/README.md

 ## Conversions <a name="conversions"></a>

-### RE to DFA <a name="re-to-dfa"></a>

-This conversion module converts regular expressions to equivalent Deterministic Finite Automata.
-It involves parsing the regular expression, constructing the corresponding GNFA, and then converting the GNFA to a DFA using subset construction.

 ### NFA to DFA <a name="nfa-to-dfa"></a>

 The NFA to DFA conversion module converts a Nondeterministic Finite Automaton to an equivalent Deterministic Finite Automaton.
 It applies the subset construction algorithm to generate the corresponding DFA from the given NFA.

+### RE to DFA <a name="re-to-dfa"></a>

+The translation of regular expressions (RE) into equivalent Deterministic Finite Automata (DFA) is made easier by this module.
+The procedure consists of processing the regular expression, building the appropriate Generalized Nondeterministic Finite Automaton (GNFA), and then using subset construction to transform the GNFA into a DFA.

 ## Usage